-According to Dr. De Souza, many of the physical effects of pregnancy and childbirth can’t be changed with diet and exercise.
-This is particularly true for issues like stretch marks, sagging breasts, loose skin and stretched abdominal muscles.
+Many of the physical effects of pregnancy and childbirth can’t be changed with diet and exercise.
+This is particularly true for issues like stretch marks, sagging breasts, loose skin and stretched or separated abdominal muscles.

 What is a mommy makeover?

 A mommy makeover is a plastic surgery procedure that involves performing multiple surgeries at the same time.
 Typically, a mommy makeover focuses on areas of the body that are most affected by having children, such as the breasts and tummy.